-4. Helps You Lose Weight
+7. Helps You Lose Weight

-If you’re looking to lose weight just like me, you may also want to consume neem.
+If you’re looking to lose weight, just like me, you may also want to consume neem.

-You can crush neem flowers and combine it with honey and lemon juice.
+You can crush neem flowers and combine them with honey and lemon juice.

-5. Neem Aids In Detoxifying Your Body
+8. Aids In Detoxifying Your Body

 Using neem paste on your skin can help remove unwanted chemicals, pathogens, germs, and microbes that can cause irritations and some illnesses.